feldera/feldera/docs/docs/sql/types.md

 - `INTERVAL`, a SQL interval.
 Two types of intervals are supported: long intervals (comprising years and months), and short intervals, comprising days, hours, minutes, seconds.
+- `TIME`, the time of the day, with a precision of nanoseconds.
 - `TIMESTAMP`, a SQL timestamp without a timezone.
 A timestamp represents a value containing a date and a time, with a precision up to a millisecond.